Nov 01, 2025

 - S3 Event Notification triggers and sends message to an SQS queue

-- Lambda function processes messages from the queue
+- Lambda function processes messages from the queue and extracts document text and metadata, then stores contents and metadata stored in DynamoDB

 - Failed messages route to a central Dead Letter Queue (DLQ)